Coprosma, Mirror Plant: Planting and Cultivation

 Space plants 1m to 1.50m apart for larger varieties and 0.50m to 0.60m for dwarf Coprosmas.
 Drainage must be excellent.
 In water-retentive soil, opt for planting on a mound.

-• Dig a planting hole twice the width of the root ball
+• Dig a planting hole twice the diameter of the root ball

-• Add a 10cm drainage layer (pumice or gravel) at the bottom if your soil is clay-heavy
+• Add a 10cm drainage layer (pumice or gravel) at the bottom of the hole if your soil is clayey

 • Mix garden soil with turf and some horticultural sand